 Designing Rain Gardens: Best Practices for Maximizing Eco-Friendly Benefits

 The design of a rain garden is critical to its success and involves several best practices to maximize its eco-friendly benefits.
 Firstly, the selection of native plants is paramount.
 These species are adapted to local conditions and require less maintenance, which reduces the need for fertilizers and pesticides that can leach into the water system.
-Native plants also provide essential habitat and sources for local wildlife, fostering biodiversity.
+Native plants also provide essential habitat and food sources for local wildlife, fostering biodiversity.

 The size and shape of a rain garden are determined by the amount of runoff it needs to manage.
 Typically, a rain garden should be sized to hold a 1-inch rainfall event, with consideration given to the permeability of the soil and the contributing drainage area.
 The depth is usually between 4 to 8 inches, allowing for efficient water absorption without becoming a breeding ground for mosquitoes.